Louisville boy to be honored at this year's Citrus Bowl in Florida

 This year's game will see UK's Wildcats go up against the Iowa Hawkeyes.

-You can catch the Citrus Bowl and all of the excitement leading up to game day here on WHAS11 News.
+You can catch the Citrus Bowl and all of the excitement leading up to game day here on WHAS11 News on New Year's Day.

 MORE STORIES LIKE THIS: